ye-ziii/AI-LLM/README.md

 - B.S., Economics & Business | The University of Washington (_June 2023_)

 ## Code Notebooks
-#### _(Important Note: this portfolio consists of both real code and pseudo-code of projects I conducted during work for data & company privacy.)_
+#### _(Important Note: for the purpose of data & company privacy, the projects below are modified to contain some pseudo-code, but the workflows and logic are the same.)_

 ### **"LLM_with_context.ipynb"**
 This notebook aims to prompt LLM to generate responses to the user's/leader's queries based on all the previous conversation contexts.
 It applies prompt engineering to test the effectiveness of a specific prompt tip version for the LLM.